 Small retail customers are defined by Orders in Council made under section 7AA of the Electricity Industry Act and section 7A of the Gas Industry Act.
-Small retail customers are only relevant for the purpose of Division 2A, which replaces Guideline No 19 - Energy Price and Product Disclosure.
+Small retail customers are only relevant for the purpose of Division 2A of Part 2, which replaces Guideline No 19 - Energy Price and Product Disclosure.